morpht/modifiers_pack/modules/modifiers_custom_colors/README.md

 Optionally you can set media queries and transition duration.

-If you need to use  controlled vocabulary for color selection you can use the Color modifier (modifiers_colors) module.
+If you need to use controlled vocabulary for color selection you can use the Colors Modifier (modifiers_colors) module.

 ## Installation
 1. The module can be installed via the